 Lunch at 1:00 PM

-As you come out of the museum, you will be greeted by a jostling crowd and a number of shops selling trinkets and accessories on the pavement.
-But it will be better if you set aside time to visit these pavement stalls later in the day and begin by venturing into the lane beside the museum building.
+As you come out of the museum, you will be greeted by a jostling crowd and a number of shops selling trinkets and accessories .However, it will be better if you set aside time to visit these pavement stalls later in the day and begin by venturing into the lane beside the museum building.

 There are plenty of lunch options depending on your choice of food and ambience.
 If you prefer a relaxed yet classy and cozy place for lunch, Fairlawn is the restaurant for you.
 On the other hand ,if you want a more formal air conditioned restaurant experience ,you could go to Gaylords.
 And if you would like to opt for a light brunch, Raj’s Spanish Café and Blue Sky Café have exactly what you need.

-As you take a stroll down the lane ,you will find that the shops in this Kolkata Shopping Market are scattered.
+As you take a stroll down the lane, you will find that the shops in this Kolkata Shopping Market are scattered.
 There are stores like Sunshine and the Art Museum Store as well as a number of hawkers in the street.
-One can shop for some offbeat fashion dresses and accessories.
-As mentioned before, Most of the garments you get here are made of pure cotton, jute, jute cotton and other indigenous materials.
-Tie and dye kurtis, patch worked harem pants, block printed skirts and palazzos, t-shirts and bandanas with religious motifs, sequined jhola bags and stylish accessories are some of the signature items in this Kolkata Shopping Market.
+One can shop for some offbeat fashion dresses and accessories too.
+As mentioned before, most of the garments you get here are made of pure cotton.
+In addition, there is jute, jute cotton and other indigenous materials.
+Tie and dye kurtis, patch worked harem pants, block printed skirts and palazzos are some of the popular items .
+Further, there are t-shirts and bandanas with religious motifs, sequined jhola bags and stylish accessories.
+These are some of the signature items in this Kolkata Shopping Market.
 These outfits are the most practical & stylish options for vacationers.

 The best part is that the prices are low and still negotiable.
 Any outfit you find appealing will be priced at Rs.
 300/piece and the jholas start from Rs.150/piece.
 Rummaging through this treasure trove is bound to take a few hours.

 You need to walk your way back to the Indian Museum and towards the metro station.
 This time we suggest you take the train from Park Street metro so that you can check out the pavement stalls, on the way back.
-These stalls mainly sell accessories that owe their origin to different religions and also some obscure cults.
-Lockets with khalsa symbols, om ( Hindu symbol), 786, cross, pentagram, pendants made from wood and bones, gothic style ear and nose studs, metal studded wrist bands, stylish Punjabi kadhas and a variety of beaded accessories can be found in these shops.
-Even if you are not religious minded, these accessories are visually very appealing.
+These stalls mainly sell accessories that owe their origin to different religions and obscure cults.
+Lockets with khalsa symbols, om ( Hindu symbol), 786, cross, pentagram, pendants are a few of the.
+They are made from wood and bones.
+In addition, there are gothic style ear and nose studs, metal studded wrist bands, stylish Punjabi kadhas and a variety of beaded accessories. c Even if you are not religious minded, these accessories are visually very appealing.

 – Although it is a straight walk for about 10 minutes, you will need to factor in the shopping time of 30 mins to reach the Park Street metro station .
-If you feel that the lunch taken has already been digested with so much of walking and shopping, you can treat yourself to a Hot Kati Roll wrap, which is one of the famous food items in Kolkata.
-That will mark the end of this shopping trip.
+If you feel that the lunch taken has already been digested with so much of walking and shopping, you can treat yourself to a Hot Kati Roll wrap.
+This is one of the famous food items in Kolkata.
+That will mark the end of this Kolkata street shopping trip.
 Now we may call it a day, take the metro back home.